The full, clinically endorsed recommendation should be obtained from Lareb.

 Rationale for drug selection

 Amoxicillin, alone or with clavulanic acid (ACA), is widely used in pregnancy for the treatment of infections or as antibiotic prophylaxis.
-Pregnancy-induced changes in amoxicillin pharmacokinetics may necessitate dose adjustments to maintain effective drug concentrations and prevent severe maternal infections that could lead to obstetric complications.
+Pregnancy-induced changes in amoxicillin pharmacokinetics may necessitate dose adjustments to maintain effective drug concentrations and prevent severe maternal infections that could lead to obstetric and foetal complications.

 Pharmacokinetics of amoxicillin in pregnancy